...

 Mold is a fungus that grows slowly from water and can cause significant damage to structures if left unchecked.
 Fortunately, you can take steps to prevent water from turning into mold, so let’s dive into what our experts at Mold Remediation suggest to avoid further water and mold damage.

-Can Water Turn Into Mold?
+Can Water Grow Mold?

+The nature of mold is to assimilate and spread, so it’s easy for the fungus to invade from surface to surface.
+It only needs three components for mold to grow: moisture, oxygen, and organic matter.
 Water is one of the favorite places of mold since the conditions are perfect for quickly creating large colonies.
 If mold can find a damp place in water to settle, it can grow and become dangerous in as few as two days.

 Damp spots after water damage are a perfect environment for mold to grow.
 Therefore, it is important to identify and call mold remediation experts to address the problem.

+For water to start becoming mold, there are two variables to consider: temperature and air humidity.
 If the environment has a temperature higher than 60°F and a humidity of over 70%, mold can spread in less than 48 hours.

-Seasonality is also an important factor when it comes to mold growth.
+Warmer and wetter environments accelerate mold growth.
 During the summer, warm temperatures can make mold grow in as little as two days.
 While in the cold months of winter, it can take up to three days.

 How to Prevent Water from Turning into Mold